michaelbyalsky/recoil/README.md

 });
 ```

-Change **rectanglesArrayState**'s name to: **rectangleIdArrayState**, don't forget to change the name in the Menu, SideBarList and Canvas components.
+Change **rectangleIdArrayState**'s name to: **rectangleIdArrayState**, don't forget to change the name in the Menu, SideBarList and Canvas components.
 Create an atom family in a new file, in Canvas and SideBarList components change the render method: instead of passing over the props, pass over only the id.
 In Menu component import the rectAtomFamily and use it to create a recoil state: